Caine-Spiwak/taskhub.dev/README.md

 ## QuickStart
 Navigate to www.taskhub.dev
-+ Start with a blank slate & create a dummy account
+* Start with a blank slate & create a dummy account

+  or
-  - or.. sign in with username: portfolio | password: portfolio
+* Sign in with username: portfolio | password: portfolio

 ## Usage
 #### Projects